clean-code-craft-p-1/dicom-scu-scp/README.md

 ## Running the SCU

-Send a C-ECHO request using the SCU (Service Class User):
+Send a C-ECHO followed by a C-STORE as SCU (Service Class User):

 ```bash
 python scu.py